At a Glance

 Overview

 Senegal is rarely on a list of top safari destinations but it has a huge amount to offer committed wildlife-watchers.
-The country's rich coastline offers opportunities to encounter the rare Atlantic Humpback Dolphin and African Manatee.
+The country's rich coastline offers opportunities to encounter the rare Atlantic Humpback Dolphin and African Manatee, the latter being essentially guaranteed.
 Inland, the arid north is a good bet for the shy Pale Fox, with the estuarine environment of Djoudj offering great birding opportunities.
 The highlight of any visit, however, must be the beautiful Niokolo-Koba National Park.
 Here, with a slice of luck, Lion, Leopard and even African Wild Dog can be encountered, and the remote Mount Assirik holds populations of Bush Elephant, Forest Elephant, Lord Derby's Eland and Chimpanzee.

 Itinerary